max-christian/homebridge-texecom/README.md

 ![example of automation](https://github.com/max-christian/homebridge-texecom/blob/master/images/example-automation.jpg?raw=true)

-2018 Update - This plugin is still very much functional, I've attempted to get security system functions working with limited success, however zone sensors won't great.
-So whilst the project hasn't been updated in a long time, it's working just fine and is still maintained in that sense.
-If anyone wants to have a crack at getting alarm services working get in touch and I can send what I have so far.
+You can also set automations to happen when you arm the alarm and when the alarm goes off.

 **IMPORTANT** - To use this plugin you will require a Texecom alarm system and a PC-COM, COM-IP or USB-COM serial interface.
 If using the PC-COM or USB-COM, you must also have nothing already utilising COM1 on the alarm panel, or be able to move existing modules connected to COM1 to a different COM port on the alarm panel.
 The support for IP is new and is intended for use with the COM-IP -- we don't know if it works with the SmartCom, so let us know if you get it working.

 ## Configuration

 Texecom zones must be configured individually in the Homebridge config.json file with the appropriate zone number from Texecom.
+Configuring areas is optional, but is required if you want to see if the alarm if set or have automations or notifications when the alarm is armed, disarmed or triggered.
+You probably have many zones and only one area.

 Example: